braylenstrain/saas-website/README.md

 # Mock Saas Website
 This is a features page for a Mock Saas product.
-I created this project to practice HTML/CSS and making web pages mobile responsive.
+It is written in HTML/CSS with a small amount of JavaScript, and is mobile responsive.

 ## Links
 [saas-website-braylenstrain.vercel.app](https://saas-website-braylenstrain.vercel.app)